Motivic invariants of symmetric powers of curves: Symmetric powers and Correspondences

 \section{Symmetric powers and Correspondences}

-In this section, we recall some basic properties of symmetric power of a curve and define some special correspondences on these smooth schemes.
-These correspondences play most crucial role in the study of ``nice'' invariants of symmetric powers.
-Towards the end of this section, we use these correspondences to generalise \cite[Theorem~1, Theorem~2]{Co}.
+In this section, we recall some basic properties of the symmetric powers of a curve and define some special correspondences on these smooth schemes.
+These correspondences play the most crucial role in the study of ``nice'' invariants of the symmetric powers.
+Towards the end of this section, we use these correspondences to generalise \cite[Theorems~1 and~2]{Co}.

 .2cm